• Skip to primary navigation

 Plane across the width of the timber where cupping is present

-5. Step 4 – Timber bowing high in centre (concave): To level off timber that’s bowed or high in the centre, using a jack plane, plane down through the centre of the timber over all the points that its high.
+5. Step 4 – Wood bowing high in centre (concave): To level off timber that’s bowed or high in the centre, using a jack plane, plane down through the centre of the timber over all the points that its high.
 Once flattened down use the above technique to plane across the width to fully flatten the surface back

 6. Plane down length of timber for bowing